 Sound n°: 477

-BigSoundBank.com is a totally free sounds library for projects without budget.
-The best quality soundbank for yours projects.
-Sounds effects, ambiences, soundscapes and atmospheres in MP3, WAV, BWF, AIFF, OGG, FLAC, AAC and M4A format, licensed under a Creative Commons "Attribution" 4.0.
+BigSoundBank.com is a royalty free sounds library, free of charge and public domain sounds.
+The best quality soundbank for commercial and personal projects.
+Sounds effects, ambiences, soundscapes and atmospheres in MP3, WAV, BWF, AIFF, OGG, FLAC, AAC and M4A formats.
 Listen and download !
-For audiovisual, cinema, theater, video games, audio sagas, radio, and more.
+For audiovisual, cinema, theater, video games, audio sagas, radio, development, powerpoint and more media productions.